 Completely normal, Im afraid.

 Rats in the wild cannot have dead bodies lying around their home as that would attract predators.
 They need to dispose of the body somehow, and the only way they can do this is to eat it.
-Some pet rats retain this instinct.
+Some pet rats retain this instinct, but not all.

 If you have not removed your rat's body from the cage within a reasonable amount of time, you may find the other rats begin to eat it.
-Disgusting as this may be to us, it makes perfect sense really.
+Disgusting as this may be to us, it makes perfect sense from their point of view.

 My rat weaves his head from side to side, whats wrong with him?